 The spokesperson said “there are no longer high volumes of vehicles going around campgrounds…and, there are no longer high volumes of people being turned away because they missed out on a site,” adding that, “people would drive around and around in the hope of securing the last site.
 This caused safety concerns and heavy resourcing requirements to manage.”
 Several avid campers on Facebook agreed, saying that they didn’t feel like they had to “rush to beat the crowd to the popular spots.”

 There are plans to expand the system further to include fees paid by commercial tour operators and add new campgrounds close to Adelaide.
-A new campground was opened recently Onkaparinga Gorge National Park, with both online and offline booking options available.
-There’s also a new campground planned to open in Para Wirra in autumn 2018.
-To promote the new system the department spokesperson said they use a “combination of word-of-mouth, social media, radio advertising and articles in popular travel magazines to help promote the system,” and “further advertising is being planned”.
+A new campground opened recently Onkaparinga Gorge National Park, and has both online and offline booking options available.
+A new campground is also salted for opening in autumn 2018 in Para Wirra Conservation Park.
+To promote the new system the department spokesperson said they use a “combination of word-of-mouth, social media, radio advertising and articles in popular travel magazines to help promote the system,” and “further advertising is being planned.”

 Plenty of other places to go camping too!

 There’s still lots of places you can camp, and plenty of camping apps for smartphones that will guide you.
 WikiCamps is one of them (you can have a free trial but it will cost you to keep it).
 Outside of national parks there are still plenty of places you can set up camp for free (or low cost) without a booking.
 They’re well kept secrets and they’re often remote.
 It pays to ask questions at local businesses about places to camp nearby when you’re travelling.
 Parachilna Gorge in the Flinders Ranges is still free to camp (except in summer) and there are sites along the River Murray where you can camp for free.